srh-gst/ML_term_paper/Paper/.ipynb_checkpoints/paper-checkpoint.md

 The coefficients of the skill dummies for semi skilled blue-collar workers (*skill_3*), semi-skilled white-collar workers (*skill_2*), and skilled occupations (*skill_1*) are non-zero in both Lasso regularized models.
 The reference group are elementary occupations.

 Surprisingly, working in high-skilled jobs reduces on-the-job trainings compared to individuals in elementary jobs.
 Working in semi-skilled jobs reduces the number of on-the-job trainings as well but less strongly than for high-skilled jobs.
 Individuals in semi-skilled blue-collar occupations have the least reduction in the number of on-the-job trainings compared to working in elementary occupations.
-For the open courses, the coefficients indicate that working in a high-skilled job or working in a semi-skilled blue-collar occupation increase the number of open courses compared to working in elementray occupations.
+For the open courses, the coefficients indicate that working in a high-skilled job or working in a semi-skilled blue-collar occupation increase the number of open courses compared to working in elementary occupations.
 Working in a semi-skilled white-collar occupation has a small negative effect on the number of open courses.
 The number of on-the-job trainings is higher, the higher the educational degree and the longer the individual had to study to get the current job, the higher the number of trainings she received in the last year (*yrsget* and *edcat8_Tertiary – research degree (ISCED 6)*).
 The contrary holds for open courses.
 Here, the coefficients indicate that individuals with lower educational qualification participate in more open courses and that a higher education has a negative effect on the number of open courses.
 Jobs in which individuals have to keep up to date with new products or developments every day, *d_q13c_Every day*, imply that the individual participate in more on-the-job trainings.
 A similar conclusion can be drawn for the number of open courses.
 Other coefficients especially regarding ICT skills and usage are rather contradicting and inconclusive.

 Overall, the regression results indicate that individuals with a higher education as well as the need to always be up to date and using the computer daily participate in more on-the-job trainings and open courses.
 But the results also imply that the number of trainings is reduced if the individual works in a high-skilled job.
 This is somewhat counterintuitive also when recalling the distribution of trainings among job classifications.
 Figure \ref{fig:JobClass_training} clearly indicates that individuals working in high-skilled jobs receive more trainings.
 These discrepancies suggest that the linear model, although regularized, does not yield a good fit for the data.
-Therefore, the perfomance of the models will be analyzed in the next step.
+Therefore, the performance of the models will be analyzed in the next step.

 ## Out-of-Sample Evaluation Results